Exjade

 How should I take Exjade?

-Do not chew, crush, or swallow the Exjade tablet whole.
-Place it into a glass of water, orange juice, or apple juice and allow the tablet to disperse in the liquid.
+Do not chew or crush the Exjade dispersible tablet, and do not swallow it whole.
+Place the tablet into a glass of apple juice, orange juice, or water and allow the tablet to disperse in the liquid.
 The tablet will not dissolve completely.
 Drink this mixture right away.
 To make sure you get the entire dose, add a little more liquid to the same glass, swirl gently and drink right away.

 What happens if I miss a dose?